(These databases each cover a broad variety of subjects.

 (See Using ProQuest Databases for searching tips)

-over 1.2 million dissertations and theses from around the world, along with citations
+- Comprehensive collection of dissertations and theses from around the world, covering

-to an additional 1.5 million.
-More than 70,000 items are added each year through publishing
+works.
+More than 70,000 new full-text dissertations and theses are added to the database each year through

 OneFile (InfoTrac/Gale Group)